Padayappa: Accolades

-Cancelled sequel
+Potential sequel

 Padayappas final cut initially lasted for 19 reels, which was considered too lengthy.
 Rather than cut the film, Rajinikanth suggested to Ravikumar to allot two intervals.
 He screened the uncut film for actor Kamal Haasan, who told him not to go for two intervals.
 Haasan suggested Padayappa be edited in a way that would not disturb the storyline, so Ravikumar and the editor Thanigachalam managed to bring the film down to 14 reels.
 When Kumudams reporter Kannan learnt about the scenes which had been cut, he asked Rajinikanth to release them as Padayappas sequel.
 Rajinikanth immediately spoke to Ravikumar about the possibility, but was informed that those reels had been destroyed.
+In December 2025, Rajinikanth said a sequel was being discussed, and would be titled Neelambari: Padayappa 2 if it comes to fruition.

 Legacy

 With the success of Padayappa, Ramya Krishnan, who up to that point in time had only performed glamorous roles, showed her versatility as an actress.
 The character Neelambari reappears in Baba (2002), where she spots Baba (Rajinikanth) but sees him in her mind's eye in his Padayappa attire; she asks him the time.
 Her brother drags her away, and berates her for still not overcoming Padayappa.
 Ramya Krishnan and Nasser reprised their roles in this film.
 The success of Padayappa led to a film being named after one of its songs, Minsara Kanna (1999), also directed by Ravikumar where actress Khushbu appears in a negative role similar to Ramya Krishnan's in Padayappa; another song from the film, Vetri Kodi Kattu, became the name of a 2000 film directed by Cheran.

 Ramya Krishnan played the role of Malini in the film Arumugam (2009), in which her character was similar to Neelambari.
 Her character in the television serial, Kalasam, was also named Neelambari.
 Actress Priyamani, in an interview with Prathibha Joy of The Times of India, stated her character in the Kannada film Ambareesha (2014), is similar to Neelambari.
 In Chetan Bhagat's novel, 2 States: The Story of My Marriage (2009), when Krish Malhotra, the protagonist, travels to Nungambakkam by auto rickshaw, the driver stops to worship a poster of Padayappa.

 Some of the quotes from the film that became popular were: